 Er... leave behind a diary?

 However, that passage also suggests that even Rowling seems to believe that the Diary was made into a Horcrux by Myrtle’s death.
-Although internal examination of the text strongly refutes that possibility.
+Although internal examination of the text thoroughly refutes that possibility.
 He was still entering data into that diary after Myrtle’s death.
 I don’t think a Horcrux, even one with a user interface, would have let him continue to do that.

 Particularly not if he couldn’t even go on wearing the Ring because the fragment kept trying to re-integrate.